All Products

 properties.setProperty(ConsumerConfig.INTERCEPTOR_CLASSES_CONFIG, ClusterSwitchListener.class.getName());

-The following code provides an example on how to implement ClusterSwitchListener:
+The following shows an example implementation of ClusterSwitchListener:

 public class ClusterSwitchListener implements ClusterResourceListener, ConsumerInterceptor {